- Reservation of Right to Modify Catalog

 - Student Complaints Policy

-Husson University reserves the right to change, at any time without notice, the policies, procedures, tuition and fees, curriculum, program requirements and all other contents of this catalog.
-The Husson University catalog does not constitution an express or implied contract, nor does it establish the express or implied authority of those listed herein.
+Husson University reserves the right to change the policies, procedures, tuition and fees, curriculum, program requirements and all other contents of this catalog at any time and without notice.
+The Husson University catalog is not an express or implied contract, nor does it establish the express or implied authority of those listed herein.
 In addition, it is not intended for the language of the catalog to limit reasonable actions the University may take in responding to matters relating to students, faculty, or staff.
 The catalog is offered only as information.
 It is the responsibility of persons relying on this catalog to confirm with the appropriate Husson University official that any provision herein is applicable.

-It is the responsibility of the student to be familiar with and abide by all regulations, including, but not limited to requirements for completing the major and degree, prerequisites to be met for enrolling in certain courses, restrictions on enrollment in certain courses, and withdrawal from and repeating of courses.
-Failure to comply with all regulations could adversely affect the student’s status and graduation.
+It is the responsibility of the student to be familiar with and abide by all policies and procedures outlined in the catalog, including, but not limited to requirements for completing the major and degree, prerequisites to be met for enrolling in certain courses, and withdrawal from and repeating of courses.
+Failure to comply with these rules could adversely affect the student’s status and graduation.

 Husson University is committed to maintaining an environment that is free from unlawful harassment and discrimination of all kinds and prohibits discrimination against or harassment of any individual or group on the basis of race, color, sex, sexual orientation, gender identity and/or expression, religion, ancestry or national origin, age, physical or mental disability, citizenship, veteran status, or any other applicable legally protected status in matters of admissions, employment, housing, or services in the educational programs or activities it operates.
 Consistent with this commitment, as well as federal and state laws, Husson University does not tolerate unlawful discrimination or harassment in any form.